Welcome to my travel & photography blog!

 Then, in 2019, travel + photography became my full-time job.

 One day, I decided to share my travel photos on Instagram.
 Little did I know, my audience grew from 0 to 125K+ in 1.5 years, and I discovered a new passion: inspiring others to see the beauty of the world through my lens.
-Especially the places that aren’t often visited or talked about; those that are unfortunately misrepresented in the media, and that truly deserve way more of our attention.
+Especially the places that aren’t often visited or talked about; those that are unfortunately misrepresented in the media.

-In fact, if there’s one thing I’ve learned from globetrotting around it’s that the countries that are typically deemed “unsafe” (such as Iran, Pakistan, and Uzbekistan) are often actually the safest and most remarkable ones.
-They also have some of the kindest and friendliest locals I’ve ever met.
+In fact, if there’s one thing I’ve learned from globetrotting around the world, it’s that the countries that are often deemed “unsafe” (such as Iran, Pakistan, and Uzbekistan) are actually the most welcoming and remarkable ones.
 There are so many cultural misconceptions out there, and I hope with this blog, I can debunk as many of them as I can.